The Seattle Service Center is open Tuesday - Friday, 10am - 5pm. Please call ahead for appointments, 206-725-5200.

 The Northern Trails District maintains a list of currently registered merit badge counselors as a reference for unit leaders in the District.
 It is provided on this site in two file formats as an Excel Spreadsheet and as a PDF.
 Other formats may be requested.

 Password Required to Open - The list contains a lot of personal information, so we have implemented a password to open the files.
 First download the version you prefer to your computer or mobile device, when you open the file it will prompt for a password.
-Ask around your unit, at Round Table, or email your District Advancement Chair or email the District Merit Badge Counselor Coordinator to get the password.
-Please indicate your unit number and/or Northern Trails District position to help in verification as this is a protected list for use only by registered BSA members.
+Ask your unit leader or email your District Advancement Chair or District Merit Badge Counselor Coordinator to get the password.
+Please indicate your unit number and/or Northern Trails District position to help in verification as this is a protected list for use only by registered BSA leaders such as Scoutmasters, Crew Advisers, Advancement Chairs, Committee Chairs or other adults within a unit approved by their unit leader.

-The Excel version can be sorted and filtered, the PDF version may be better for printing the whole document (about 23 pages) or where an app to read PDFs is handy but one to read Excel files is not.
+The Excel version can be sorted and filtered, the PDF version may be better for printing the whole document (over 20 pages) or where an app to read PDFs is handy but an app to read Excel files is not.

 For older PCs Microsoft provides a free Excel Viewer for Windows.
 Otherwise, search your device's store for viewers from Microsoft or Adobe for these file formats if you don't already have one installed.